Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_voting_on_the_new_blockchain_explorer.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/12.png)

-## 10. Click on the "reset" button to reset the amount of votes entered for the current Super Representative.
+## 10. Click on the "reset" button to reset the amount of votes entered for the current Envoy.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/13.png)

 **Note**

 Once you have submitted the amount of votes, the vote is complete.
 Voting requires LITETOKENS Power(TP), which can be obtained by freezing XLT.
 You will receive 1 LITETOKENS Power(TP) for each frozen XLT.
 You will get 1 vote for each LITETOKENS Power(TP).
 Previous votes will no longer be valid when XLT is unfrozen.
 Voting will be successful as long as total votes casted do not exceed total LITETOKENS Power(TP).
-There is no limit to the number of votes casted for a single Super Representative.
+There is no limit to the number of votes casted for a single Envoy.
 If your LITETOKENS Power(TP) balance is insufficient, the user will be alerted on insufficient frozen balance.
 Only the last vote will be recorded, meaning that the last vote replaces all previous voting records.

 **Voting Guidelines**
 + The maximum votes a user has must be no more than his/her holding of frozen XLT.
 + Every user can vote for multiple candidates for multiple times.
-+ The Super Representative list is updated every 6 hours.
++ The Envoy list is updated every 6 hours.
 + No XLT will be consumed for voting.